racheruk/wildfly10-web-security/basic-custom-list-authentication/README.md

-# Basic Authentication using application provided user base
+# Basic Authentication using application provided users and roles list

 This module demonstrates how to achieve authentication in WildFly10 using BASIC auhtentication but with application provided users